Transfers Between Bank Accounts

 That’s it!
 No income or expense accounts are impacted.

-It may help at this point to read our post, Are You Using the Wrong Accounting Framework?
+It may help at this point to read our post, Nonprofit Balance Sheet Framework.
 Next we will describe some common transfer scenarios.

 Transfer from PayPal